 Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Plans for a canal crossing in Nicaragua first emerged in the 19th century.
 As a shipping channel, the essential purpose of the construction of the Nicaragua canal is to provide a maritime shortcut between the Atlantic Ocean and the Pacific Ocean.
 In the 21st century, new ambitions emerged to construct such a canal in view of introducing a direct competitor to the Panama Canal.
-However, the chance remains low that the canal will ever be built.
+However, the chance that the canal will ever be built remains low.

 1. Historical Perspectives

-The idea of constructing a Nicaragua canal can be traced back to the 16th century, but no concrete construction plans were developed for another three centuries due to a lack of technological knowledge, means, and concrete market demand.
+The idea of constructing a Nicaragua canal can be traced back to the 16th century.
+Still, no concrete construction plans were developed for another three centuries due to a lack of technological knowledge, means, and concrete market demand.
 Nicaragua represented one of the options considered.
-In the 19th century, the United States became interested to build a transoceanic canal, and in 1890 dredging works started at the San Juan River in Nicaragua.
+In the 19th century, the United States became interested in building a transoceanic canal, and in 1890 dredging works started at the San Juan River in Nicaragua.
 However, the work was suspended in 1893.
 In 1899, the American government established an Isthmian Canal Commission to investigate two routes, one via Nicaragua and the other via Panama.
-The Commission report came out in 1901 and favored the Nicaragua route.
+The Commission report came out in 1901 and favored the Nicaraguan route.

-From the late 19th century to the 21st century, the Nicaragua Canal option resurfaced from time to time, with various stakeholders expressing interest in constructing or financing the project.
-However, these interests never went further than surveys and feasibility studies that traced possible routes (see above map).
+From the late 19th century to the 21st century, the Nicaragua Canal option occasionally resurfaced, with various stakeholders expressing interest in constructing or financing the project.
+However, these interests never went further than surveys and feasibility studies that traced possible routes.

 2. The 21st Century Nicaragua Canal Project

-In 2013, the Nicaragua Canal option again came at the forefront with the announcement that a 100-year concession has been signed with a Chinese company registered in Hong Kong (HKBD Group).
+In 2013, the Nicaragua Canal option again came to the fore announcing that a 100-year concession had been signed with a Chinese company registered in Hong Kong (HKBD Group).
 In late 2014, a route was officially retained.
 The route is divided into two segments connecting Lake Nicaragua.
 The West Canal from the Pacific crosses the Isthmus of Rivas at Brito, a segment of about 26 km.
 One lock system is expected to be built midway along this segment.
 Then, Lake Nicaragua is used for 107 km.
 The East Canal connects Lake Nicaragua to the Caribbean Sea over 127 km and will also require the construction of a lock.
 On both sides of the expected canals, new ports were planned.

-The Nicaragua Canal would have a minimum water depth of 26.9–29.0 m, thus able to accommodate vessels with a draft of 24–26 m, which are too large to pass through the expanded Panama Canal.
-With these water depth conditions, the canal can easily accommodate all existing and planned container ships, 320,000 DWT VLCC (very large crude oil carriers), 400,000 DWT bulk carriers, and other mega vessels.
+The Nicaragua Canal would have a minimum water depth of 26.9–29.0 m, thus accommodating vessels with a draft of 24–26 m, which are too large to pass through the expanded Panama Canal.
+The canal can easily accommodate all existing and planned container ships, 320,000 DWT VLCC (very large crude oil carriers), 400,000 DWT bulk carriers, and other mega vessels with these water depth conditions.
 The Nicaragua Canal would thus surpass by far the capacities of both the Panama Canal and the Suez Canal in terms of nautical characteristics.

 a.
 Constructions costs

-The expansion of the Panama Canal underlines the technical feasibility of the Nicaragua project, but also its engineering complexity and costs.
+The expansion of the Panama Canal underlines the technical feasibility of the Nicaragua project but also its engineering complexity and costs.
 Due to the length of the canal, several physical obstacles (e.g. Isthmus of Rivas) necessitate the construction of locks and the requirement to accommodate large ships in both directions at once.
-Construction costs would be excessive with some estimates place this at more than 40 billion dollars, but delays and cost overruns almost always plague megaprojects.
+Construction costs would be excessive, with some estimates placing them at more than 40 billion dollars, and delays and cost overruns almost always plague megaprojects.
 This represents a very high sunk cost before any revenue can be generated.
 In comparison, the expansion of the Panama Canal had a price tag of about 6 billion dollars.